ContentCommando/ReadMe-Generator/README.md

 [Future Prospects](#future-prospects)

 [License](#license)

-# README Generator
-This is a README generator that allows developers to create documentations for their projects quickly from the Command Line Interface.
-[See Link](https://watch.screencastify.com/v/gQvVMitoBtVfzJrGaUSF) to demo video.

 ### Features
 The application is written in Node.js and launches from the command line.
 It features prompts that elicit essential data that should be contained in a concise README.md document.
 It's a time-saving application for developers.